-If you choose to download, you'll need to enter your name and email address.
-We'll e-mail you links to download a ringtone and wallpaper image for the species you selected.
+Select the "Ringtones" section of the app.
+Browse through the species list.
+Tap on any that strike your fancy and then tap on buttons to play (preview), get ringtone or find out more about the species.
+If you choose to get ringtone, you'll need to enter your name and email address.
+We'll email you links to download a ringtone and wallpaper image for the species you selected.
 We'll also add you to our list to receive our weekly e-newsletter and other opportunities to take action for endangered species and wild places.
 You can opt out of our e-mail list at any time here.

 How do I change the email address where ringtone and wallpaper links are being sent?

-Go to your iPhone settings, then to applications, tap on Wild Calls, and change your email address there.
+Go to your iPhone settings, then to Applications, tap on Wild Calls, and change your email address there.